MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/speech-container-howto.md

 > [!IMPORTANT]
 > * To use the speech containers you must submit an online request, and have it approved.
 See the **Request approval to the run the container** section below for more information.
-> * Containers that meet Microsoft's stability and support requirements are considered *Generally Available*.
-Preview containers are still in-development.
+> * *Generally Available* containers meet Microsoft's stability and support requirements.
+Containers in *Preview* are still under development.

 You must meet the following prerequisites before using Speech service containers.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/cognitive-services/) before you begin.